-As November draws to a close, our thoughts turn to the festive season.
+As November draws closer, our thoughts turn to the festive season.
 While for many, the coming month will be a non-stop rollercoaster of excitement and anticipation, for some, the next 30 days will be filled with stress, anxiety, and even dread.

-If your bank balance is getting on the lean side, now’s the perfect time to start making some presents.
+If your bank balance is getting lean, now’s the perfect time to start making presents.
 You have plenty of lead time to hone your skills, get some materials and start crafting some gifts that your loved ones will treasure.

 Adopt a “one for you, one for me” approach to gift giving

-Christmas is a time for giving… But who says you can’t give some presents to yourself?
-If you feel as though you may be missing out on all the seasonal generosity, why not adopt a “one for you, one for me” approach to gift giving?
-Treat yourself to a new necklace from https://adinasjewels.com/ or maybe a new pair of shoes?
-Nobody will judge you, and even if you don’t opt for a 1:1 ratio, nobody will judge you for getting yourself some treats as you carry out your festive shopping.
+Christmas is a time for giving… But who says you can not give yourself gifts?
+If you feel you are missing out on all the generosity of the Christmas season, why not give a gift along the lines of “one for you, one for me”?
+Treat yourself to a new necklace from https://adinasjewels.com/ or maybe a new pair of shoes.

-The festive season is about more than gift giving, it’s about making time for those closest to you.
-If you worry that Christmas has gotten too commercial and impersonal, why not make some time to buck that trend?
+The festive season is about more than gift-giving; it’s about making time for those closest to you.
+If you worry that Christmas has become too commercial and impersonal, why not take the time to buck that trend?

 Pick up your phone and get in touch with some old friends.
-Don’t send Facebook messages, don’t post anything on Twitter feeds.
+Don’t send Facebook messages or post anything on Twitter feeds.
 Talk to them on the phone or, better yet, speak to them in person.
-Sometimes a hug is the most wonderful gift you could give!
+Sometimes a hug is the most beautiful gift you could give!

 Tired of turkey and the trimmings?
 Why not take some time to get experimental in the kitchen?
-If you’re kind of bored with the trappings of the season, now’s the time to start experimenting in the kitchen to start consolidating your ideas for an alternative Christmas dinner.
+If you’re bored with the season’s trappings, now’s the time to start experimenting in the kitchen to start consolidating your ideas for an alternative Christmas dinner.
 If you want to feel extra good about yourself, how about opting for a meat-free Christmas dinner?

 Even if you’re not the biggest fan that Christmas ever had, there are plenty of ways in which you can enjoy the run-up!